boxyhq/jackson-examples/apps/hasura-nextjs/README.md

 #### Add Required Tables

-In the Hasura Console we use the **Raw SQL** feature and add the tables [NextAuth.js needs](https://github.com/skillrecordings/products/tree/main/packages/next-auth-hasura-adapter#overview).
+In the Hasura Console, we use the **Raw SQL** feature to add the tables [NextAuth.js needs](https://github.com/skillrecordings/products/tree/main/packages/next-auth-hasura-adapter#overview).

+Navigate to `DATA` tab -> Enter the database connection parameters -> Connect to the database -> Click on `SQL` tab -> Paste the below sql snippet in the editor -> Click Run.

 ```sql
 CREATE EXTENSION IF NOT EXISTS pgcrypto;